-- 11.3.1 If Future Claim Liability results are required, then the Member must evaluate and document those results.
-Where practicable, the results must be separately documented by relevant Class of Business, both gross and net of Non-Reinsurance Recovery, Reinsurance Recovery, Risk Margin and Diversification Benefit. - 11.3.2 If the Central Estimate of the Future Claim Liability includes an allowance for Indirect Expenses (refer to clause 8.4.1), the allowance must be separately documented.

-- 11.3.3 If the Central Estimate of the Future Claim Liability explicitly allows for Government charges imposed such as levies, duties and taxes then, where practicable, they must be separately documented. - 11.3.4 Where practicable, comparisons of the Central Estimate of the Future Claim Liability (net of any Non-Reinsurance Recovery and Reinsurance Recovery) to unearned premium (net of unearned reinsurance premium) less deferred acquisition expenses must be documented.
+- 11.3.1 If FCL results are required, then the Member must evaluate and document those results.
+Where reasonably practicable, the results must be separately documented by relevant Class of Business, both gross and net of Non-Reinsurance Recovery, Reinsurance Recovery, Risk Margin and Diversification Benefit. - 11.3.2 If the Central Estimate of the FCL includes an allowance for Indirect Expenses (refer to clause 10.4.1), the allowance must be separately documented. - 11.3.3 If the Central Estimate of the FCL explicitly allows for Government charges imposed such as levies, duties and taxes then, where reasonably practicable, they must be separately documented. - 11.3.4 Where reasonably practicable, comparisons of the Central Estimate of the FCL (net of any Non-Reinsurance Recovery and Reinsurance Recovery) to unearned premium (net of unearned reinsurance premium) less deferred acquisition expenses must be documented. - 11.3.5 If a Member is required to document the PL Offset, OA PL Offset or LMI Net Premiums Liability Deduction within the Report, then the Member must include sufficient detail by Class of Business such that an informed reader of the Report is able to draw a conclusion that their derivation is reasonable.